 It was when Price analyzed the fat soluble vitamins that he got a real surprise.
 The diets of healthy native groups contained at least ten times more vitamin A and vitamin D than the American diet of his day!
 These vitamins are found only in animal fats–butter, lard, egg yolks, fish oils and foods with fat-rich cellular membranes like liver and other organ meats, fish eggs and shell fish.

 Price referred to the fat soluble vitamins as “catalysts” or “activators” upon which the assimilation of all the other nutrients depended–protein, minerals and vitamins.
 In other words, without the dietary factors found in animal fats, all the other nutrients largely go to waste.
+Many people think that if they just take supplements to make up the missing nutrients, that they’ll be okay.
+However, that is simplistic/incorrect reasoning, as this article details why a Vitamin B12 supplement won’t be enough.

 Price also discovered another fat soluble vitamin that was a more powerful catalyst for nutrient absorption than vitamins A and D. He called it “Activator X” (now believed to be vitamin K2).
 All the healthy groups Price studied had the X Factor in their diets.
 It could be found in certain special foods which these people considered sacred–cod liver oil, fish eggs, organ meats and the deep yellow Spring and Fall butter from cows eating rapidly growing green grass.
 When the snows melted and the cows could go up to the rich pastures above their village, the Swiss placed a bowl of such butter on the church altar and lit a wick in it.
 The Masai set fire to yellow fields so that new grass could grow for their cows.
 Hunter-gatherers always ate the organ meats of the game they killed–often raw.
 Liver was held to be sacred by many African tribes.
 The Eskimos and many Indian tribes put a very high value on fish eggs.”